noahehall/multicloud/providers/aws/services/Storage/ebs.md

 - io1:
   - 99.8–99.9 percent volume durability with an AFR no higher than 0.2 percent
   - available for all Amazon EC2 instance types.
+  - Your costs are based on the provisioned volume capacity plus the provisioned IOPS.
+    - Provisioned IOPS are charged at a flat rate up to the maximum of 64,000 IOPS.
 - io2: the most current Provisioned IOPS SSD volumes available and are recommended by AWS for all new deployments.
   - 99.999 percent volume durability with an AFR no higher than 0.001 percent
   - available for all EC2 instances types, with the exception of R5b.
+  - Your costs are based on the provisioned volume capacity plus the provisioned IOPS.
+    - Provisioned IOPS are charged using a tiered structure.
+      - Tier 1 is up to 32,000 IOPS.
+      - Tier 2 is 32,001 to 64,000 IOPS,
+      - Tier 3 is over 64,000 IOPS.
 - io2 block express: abcd
 - EBS multi attach: only for io1 & io2 volume types
   - allows a single EBS volume to be concurrently attached to up to 16 Nitro-based EC2 instances within the same Availability Zone.